 Prerequisite(s): 3 sem. hrs. of philosophy or third year standing.
 (3-0; 3-0) RELS 386 Global Theologies (3 sem. hrs.)
 This course seeks to extend the study of theology to the manner in which non-Western communities of Christians endeavour to shape their world by their faith.
 Special emphasis is given to examining Christology and Soteriology from a cross-cultural perspective and to the manner by which both Western and non-Western traditions may interact to enrich hermeneutics, missiology, and biblical and systematic theology.
 Prerequisite(s): RELS 285 or instructor's consent.
 (0-0; 3-0) RELS 387 Christian Theology in Ecumenical Dialogue CP (3 sem. hrs.)
 A survey and analysis of the main achievements of the ecumenical theological dialogue process among the Christian churches, and the significant challenges still facing that dialogue today.
 This course utilizes texts from Catholic, Protestant Evangelical, Eastern Orthodox, and Anglican sources, and guest lecturers from Catholic, Evangelical, and Orthodox traditions.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): RELS 160.
-(0-0; 3-0) RELS 388 Christian Church and Sacraments CP (3 sem. hrs.)
-This course provides an introduction to the Christian understanding of the doctrine of the Church and the Sacraments.
-This course provides an in-depth look at the origins, development, and theological significance of the doctrine of the Church and studies the classical Christian understanding of the sacraments of Baptism, Confirmation, the Eucharist (Lord's Supper), Penance and Reconciliation, Anointing the Sick, Holy Orders and Matrimony.
-Given that the Catholic and Protestant traditions understand the fundamental theological sources differently, the course emphasizes their common commitment to Sacred Scripture, while explaining their divergent perspectives with regard to the role of tradition.
-The course outlines the central importance of the doctrine of the Church to the Christian life, and presents both Catholic and Evangelical perspectives on these issues.
+(0-0; 3-0) RELS 388 Liturgy and Sacraments CP (3 sem. hrs.)
+Introduces students to the significance and variations of embodied engagements with the Christian mysteries.
+Drawing upon liturgical experience, sacramental engagement, and liturgical and sacramental theology, students will consider definitions of the sacramental, the role of particular sacraments, how the sacraments affect the experience of God, the pedagogical nature of liturgy, and the influence of liturgy and the sacraments both inside and outside of the Church.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): RELS 160 or instructor's consent.
-(3-0; 0-0) RELS 398 Radical Religion in the 16th to 18th Centuries (3 sem. hrs.)
+(3-0; 0-0) RELS 395 Being in Christ: Christian Spiritual Traditions (3 sem. hrs.)
+An experience of Christian spiritual traditions through two primary ways of knowing: historical and archival as well as experiential and embodied.
+Students will investigate the history of Christian spiritual traditions in order to develop a foundational understanding of spirituality as practiced throughout Christian history, and will also learn to creatively apply their knowledge of spiritual practice to a life of "skillful Christian living."
+Prerequisite(s): RELS 101 and RELS 102, and one of RELS 160, RELS 271 or RELS 272 (RELS Core Foundations courses) RELS 398 Radical Religion in the 16th to 18th Centuries (3 sem. hrs.)
 This course examines radical Christian movements from the Reformation period to the early Enlightenment, including: 16th century Anabaptism, German Spiritualism, radical German Pietism and American Pietism, early English Separatism, radical Puritanism, the Levellers, early Baptists, the Philadelphian movement, and the Methodist movement.
 Class time is divided between lectures and seminar discussion of primary source readings.
 NB: Not offered every year.
-See department chair Cross-listed: HIST 398.
+See department chair.